A Simple Guide to Caller ID Telephones and Their Operation

 Display Capabilities

-- Caller's name and number
+- The name and number of the caller

-- Time and date of the call
+- The time and date of the call

-- Number of new calls
+- The number of new calls

 Call Log and Memory